marshallward/optiflop/doc/roofline_examples.rst

 two values from the L1 cache, as well as additional arithmetic logic unit (ALU) ports, shared with the addition and multiplication ports.

-The peak performance, in GFLOPS per second, is summarised on the following
+The peak performance, in GFLOPS per second, on Raijin is summarised on the following table:
-table:

 =====    ======   ======   ======   ======   ======   ======
 Cores    SP Add   SP Mul   SP MAC   DP Add   DP Mul   DP MAC